 Thibault joined Watsi on April 15th, 2017.
-Five years ago, Thibault joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Thibault's most recent donation supported Devid, an active 18-year-old from Cambodia, to fund a muscle transfer procedure so he can regain mobility in his arm.
+Six years ago, Thibault joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Thibault's most recent donation supported Kyaw, a father and farmer from Burma, to fund fracture repair surgery.